 These treats are fun to include in a holiday cookie decorating party because the recipe is broken down into parts.
 Prep the chocolate mixture one day, and then roll and decorate the chilled truffles the next day with family.
 Bonus – this recipe is gluten-free, so even more people can enjoy it.
+You can also sub dairy-free chocolate and heavy cream to make this recipe DF and vegan.
 Let’s make ’em together!

 Make the Chocolate Truffle Base: